Openhab-Nodes/website/content/en/developer/frontend_maintenance.md

 The following Web Components have been developed and are potentially also useful for other projects:

 * fetching and displaying markdown context help including rendering to html,
-* featching and displaying forum topics (used for the openHAB community forum),
+* featching and displaying forum topics (used for the OHX community forum),
 * navigation components (breadcrumb, prev/next-buttons),
-* openHAB and openHAB X addons documentation fetching and displaying component.
+* OHX and OHX addons documentation fetching and displaying component.

 More complex, reactive components are a bit tedious with just the clumsy html dom API alone.
 Svelte is In the future, one option could be [Vue 3](https://medium.com/the-vue-point/plans-for-the-next-iteration-of-vue-js-777ffea6fabf).
 Thanks